(Click the above 3 minute animation which summarizes my philosophy)

 7. If you will not keep your PROMISE(s), do NOT date me.

 Elaboration: I believe very strongly that when a person makes a promise, they should do absolutely everything in their power to keep it.
 Nothing says you have to promise.
 But if you do, you must keep it.
-Again, dating to me is a preface to marriage.
 And somebody not keeping their word makes me very concerned.

 Elaboration: I am baffled why a woman can openly say to me that I MUST pay 75%-100% of the time for their dinners/vacations/rent (even if the woman has a better income/education), and that is acceptable/chivalrous.
 However, if I say to a woman that I want her to pay only 50% of the time, I am unromantic, conceited, cheap, selfish, cold and/or unchivalrous.